wirecard/paymentSDK-php/README.md

 This Software Development Kit will abstract the complexity of [Wirecard’s REST API](https://document-center.wirecard.com) for online shops using PHP as their programing language.

-<b style="color: red">The SDK is currently under development and should not be used yet.</b>

 ## PaymentSDK Wiki

 For general information about the PHP PaymentSDK please visit our [PaymentSDK Wiki](https://github.com/wirecard/paymentSDK-php/wiki/General-information).